 Under the rule of Medicare physician fee schedule, procedures are paid inclusively according to a defined time period of either 10 or 90 days of the post-operative schedule.
 This is what we call ‘The Global Period’.
 It includes the value and services that have been provided as the pre- and post- surgical procedure.
 Surgical services can be typed into two main categories; the minor surgery that involves only 10 days of post-operative period and the major surgery that implicates a 90 days post-operative period.
 CMS measures the quality and quantity of the services provided during the Global Period for certain extensive volume procedures.

 The main categories of a Global Period:

-A 0-day Global Period concept is allocated to such codes by Medica.
+• MMM- The pre-defined Global Period does not apply.
+A 42 days Global Period is allocated for certain maternity codes by Medical. • XXX- The code does not follow the Global Period concept. • YYY- A 0-day Global Period concept is allocated to such codes by Medical.
 However, the matter is subjected to dedication and individual pricing, whether to assign the Global Period or not.

 • ZZZ- Billed with another service, ZZZ codes are the add-on codes.
 No post-operative Global Period charges are included by the addition of this code in the National Physician fee schedule amount.
 The Global Period concept is also not applicable to the code.